Prince George, Duke of Kent: Marriage and children

+The couple lived at 3 Belgrave Square following their marriage, and it was there that their two elder children were born.
+George also inherited Coppins from Princess Victoria.

 Relationships

-George was rumoured to have affairs with musical star Jessie Matthews, writer Cecil Roberts, and Noël Coward, a relationship which Coward's long-term partner, Graham Payn, denied.
-While married, he was also rumoured to have had an affair with Margaret Whigham, later known as Margaret Campbell, Duchess of Argyll, though there is no solid foundation to this rumour.
+George was rumoured to have had affairs with the musical star Jessie Matthews, the writer Cecil Roberts, and Noël Coward, a suggestion which Coward's long-term partner Graham Payn, denied.
+During his marriage, he was also said to have had an affair with the socialite Margaret Whigham, later Margaret Campbell, Duchess of Argyll, although there is no firm evidence for this claim.

-George's first major affair was with Gladys Jean Combe, younger daughter of Captain Christian Combe, of the Royal Horse Guards, and his wife Lady Jane, daughter of George Conyngham, 3rd Marquess Conyngham.
-He had met her as a sub-lieutenant on HMS Mackay on one of his trips ashore.
-He was rumoured to have been addicted to drugs, especially morphine and cocaine, an allegation which reputedly originated from his friendship with Kiki Preston (née Alice Gwynne, 1898–1946), whom he first met in the mid-1920s.
-Known as "the girl with the silver syringe" due to her addiction to heroin, Preston – a cousin of railroad heiress Gloria Vanderbilt – was married first to Horace R. B. Allen and then, in 1925, to banker Jerome Preston.
-She died after jumping out of a window of the Stanhope Hotel in New York City.
-His other alleged sexual liaisons include a ménage à trois with Preston and José Uriburu, bisexual son of Argentine ambassador to the UK José Uriburu Tezanos.
-In addition to his legitimate children, he was said to have had a son by Kiki Preston.
-According to the memoirs of a friend, Loelia, Duchess of Westminster, George's brother Edward VIII believed that the son was Michael Temple Canfield (1926–1969), the adopted son of American publisher Cass Canfield – and the first husband of Lee Radziwill, sister of First Lady Jacqueline Kennedy Onassis (wife of President John F. Kennedy).
+His first significant relationship was with Gladys Jean Combe, younger daughter of Captain Christian Combe of the Royal Horse Guards and Lady Jane Combe, daughter of George Conyngham, 3rd Marquess Conyngham.
+George met her while serving as a sub-lieutenant on HMS Mackay during one of his trips ashore.

+He was also alleged to have struggled with drug addiction, particularly to morphine and cocaine, an allegation said to have arisen from his association with Kiki Preston (née Alice Gwynne, 1898–1946), whom he first met in the mid-1920s.
+Known as "the girl with the silver syringe" because of her heroin addiction, Preston – a cousin of the heiress Gloria Vanderbilt – was married first to Horace R. B. Allen and later, in 1925, to the banker Jerome Preston.
+She died in 1946 after jumping from a window of the Stanhope Hotel in New York City.

+George was also linked to a ménage à trois involving Preston and José Uriburu, the bisexual son of the Argentine ambassador to the United Kingdom, José Uriburu Tezanos.
+He was further said to have fathered a son with Preston.
+According to the memoirs of Loelia, Duchess of Westminster, Edward VIII believed that the child was Michael Temple Canfield (1926–1969), the adopted son of the American publisher Cass Canfield and the first husband of Lee Radziwill, sister of Jacqueline Kennedy Onassis.

-After he was sent by the King to the Far East, George began a relationship in Singapore in 1926 with Leila Devitt, a hostess and wife of a commodities czar, 10 years his senior.
-He had several other lovers and mistresses throughout his life, including Poppy Baring (whom the King and Queen deemed unsuitable as a royal bride), Lois Sturt, Paula Gellibrand, Audrey Coats, Edythe d'Erlanger, Myrtle Farquharson, Florence Mills, and Adelaide Hall.
+After being sent by the King to the Far East, George began a relationship in Singapore in 1926 with Leila Devitt, a hostess and wife of a commodities magnate who was 10 years his senior.
+He was also associated with several other women during his life, including Poppy Baring (whom the King and Queen considered unsuitable as a royal bride), Lois Sturt, Paula Gellibrand, Audrey Coats, Edythe d'Erlanger, Myrtle Farquharson, Florence Mills, and Adelaide Hall.